Goodbye and Good Riddance, Scoretop

 The resources published by the GMAC--The Official Guide and the GMATPrep Software--do largely draw upon retired questions.
 Some test-prep companies require that you purchase The Official Guide and then instruct you to do certain questions in that book at the proper time.

 However, no GMAT test-prep site uses retired questions.
 The GMAC does not license their questions.
-If you see a question in a Kaplan book, or in an online course (or in The GMAT Math Bible), it was written by someone working for the test-prep company in question.
+If you see a question in a Kaplan book, or in an online course (or in Total GMAT Math), it was written by someone working for the test-prep company in question.

 In those cases, what makes a "good" or "accurate" practice question is how closely it reflects actual GMAT questions.
 My practice questions are carefully patterned on examples from my vast library of retired problems; some other practice questions out there are not nearly as accurate.